Kitware/Danesfield/danesfield/segmentation/semantic/Readme.txt

 ## Testing uage

-``$ cd tools "
-``$ bash denseunet_test.sh"
+``$ bash runtest.sh"

-after running the above command line, you will get the prediction results in the temporal folder ``./tools/tmpresults/results/denseunet_/merged".
+after running the above command line, you will get the prediction probability map and class mask.